Skip to main contentSkip to navigation

 Biography

-Shelley Goto practices with the firm’s Financial Services and Real Estate groups.
-Ms. Goto primarily represents major financial institutions and CMBS/CME loan servicers in connection with both securitized and unsecuritized commercial mortgage loan transactions, with a particular focus on originations and defeasances.
-With regard to the latter, she has assisted lenders and servicers in defeasing over $1 billion in commercial mortgages annually since 2015.
+Shelley Goto practices with the firm's Finance Transactions and Real Estate groups.
+She primarily represents major financial institutions and CMBS/CME loan servicers in transactions involving securitized and non-securitized loans, including consent issues, assumptions, and modifications, with a particular focus on originations and defeasances.
+She has represented many of the largest loan servicers in defeasing thousands of commercial mortgage loans over the course of her career.

-Ms. Goto has represented landlords and tenants in reviewing and negotiating commercial leases, and has negotiated and documented real estate purchase and sale transactions.
-She also has experience advocating for non-profit organizations in various collaborative ventures.
+Shelley also has extensive experience on all sides of commercial real estate transactions.
+She represents landlords and tenants in reviewing and negotiating commercial leases, and is frequently engaged to negotiate and document real estate purchase and sale transactions.
+Shelley also advises clients on Arizona corporate matters, including advocating for local non-profit organizations in various community and collaborative ventures.

 Admissions